Larry-Cui/notebook/docs/immigration/860/ICL860week6.md

 	    - [x] False
         > See para 44. **The presumption may also be rebutted on the basis of an implausibility finding.**

+??? note "Credibility and Trauma-Informed Service"

+    1. According to Dr. Lori Haskell's report, "**inconsistency**" in a sexual assault victim's recount of the story may actually be a typical and normal way of responding to life-threatening events and coping with traumatic experiences.
+    	- [x] True
+	    - [ ] False

+    2. According to Dr. Lori Haskell's report, memories associated with a traumatic experience are encoded in the brain in the same way as normal and more everyday memories.
+    	- [ ] True
+	    - [x] False

+    3. Which of the following is **not a best practice** when interviewing trauma victims, according to the report by Dr. Lori Haskell?
+        - [ ] Having a brief, respectful, and empathic first meeting at which only a limited amount of information is taken.
+        - [ ] Treating the interview as an opportunity for the victim to express what their experience was, rather than a chance to get them to relay what they remember or not.
+        - [ ] Allowing the victim to provide an uninterrupted narrative in their own words.
+This is referred to as the Forensic Experiential Trauma Interview.
+        - [x] Ensuring you get **a detailed explanation of the events** leading up to the traumatic event by asking respectful but pointed questions.

+    4. Which of the following are not characteristic of a trauma-informed approach to legal advocacy?
+        - [ ] Recognizing the pervasiveness of trauma.
+        - [x] Engaging fully with the case law.
+        - [ ] Incorporating an understanding of trauma's impact on individuals and communities.
+        - [ ] Taking a contextualized approach to understanding and responding to trauma.

+    5. Because refugee hearings are usually conducted in the absence of the public, it is generally not recommended that your client bring a support person to their hearing.
+    	- [ ] True
+	    - [x] False

+    6. According to Dr. Lori Haskell's report, standard interrogation practices that are robust and effective within a police department are also suitable for investigating sexual assault narratives.
+    	- [ ] True
+	    - [x] False

+    7. Which of the following is **not a useful technique** for grounding an "anxious" client?
+        - [x] Asking them pointed questions to get through the interview quickly and not prolong their anxiety.
+        - [ ] Assuring the client they are in a safe space.
+        - [ ] Being aware of your own tone, body language, and speaking speed.
+Speaking loudly and quickly can exacerbate anxiety.
+        - [ ] Breaking down the process into manageable chunks.

+    8. Which of the following is **not a useful technique** for grounding a client who has "shut down" or is unwilling to discuss necessary details?
+        - [ ] Separating out the process of getting the client's story from the decision of whether they want to pursue their claim.
+        - [ ] Asking the client to ask themselves: "What are the reasons I want to do this and what are the reasons I don't want to do this?
+What are the pros and cons?"
+        - [x] Emphasizing the importance of getting out their story truthfully, since it is essential to maintain the integrity of the refugee determination system in Canada.
+        - [ ] Explaining in context why the details you are asking for are necessary.

+    9. Which of the following is **recommended by Chantal Tie** as a way of addressing concerns that an RPD member might have about a traumatized client's credibility?
+        - [ ] Remind the RPD that the *Singh* decision requires that the case be decided in accordance with the principles of fundamental justice.
+        - [ ] Argue that the principles set out in the *Magonza* decision are bad law.
+        - [x] File material before the hearing on the impact of trauma on memory.
+        - [ ] File an application with the RPD to vary the normal order of questioning, in accordance with RPD subrule 10(5).

+    10. According to Dr. Lori Haskell's report, because bursts of adrenaline can enhance memory storage of events closer to the onset of a traumatic event, **victims of sexual assault can have vivid memories about the beginning of a sexual assault**.
+    	- [x] True
+	    - [ ] False

+    11. According to Dr. Haskell's report, **stereotypical expectations** of what a real or ideal victim of sexual assault would do are the following:
+        - [x] Physically or verbally resist unwanted sex.
+        - [x] Stop all contact with the assault perpetrator.
+        - [x] Demonstrate perfect or near perfect recall, including a linear narrative, of what happened.

+    12. Which of the following are open-ended questions that are recommended for carrying out a forensic experiential trauma interview (FETI) in the report by Dr. Lori Haskell?
+(Choose all that apply)
+        - [x] Where would you like to begin?
+        - [ ] Why didn't you run away?
+        - [x] What are you able to remember (with your six senses)?
+        - [x] What was the most difficult part of the experience for you?
+        - [ ] What time was it when (the event) occurred?
+        - [ ] Can you please describe to me the pain you felt?
+        > **Question B** is a question that uses victim-blaming language and assumptions. **Question E** is a closed question that seeks to elicit information that may not be encoded in the victim's memory. **Question F** is a respectfully phrased open question, but it nonetheless directs the victim to recount the experience other than on their own terms.

+    13. According to Dr. Lori Haskell's report, experience of sexual assault trauma has a neurobiological impact – affecting victims' brains and nervous systems.
+    	- [x] True
+	    - [ ] False

+    14. According to Chantal Tie, which of the following is a **challenge** faced by traumatized refugee claimants in establishing their credibility?
+        - [ ] The burden of proving each element of their claim on a balance of probabilities.
+        - [x] The expectation that claimants will be able to relate their stories by providing autobiographical facts, as opposed to sensory memories.
+        - [ ] The challenge of obtaining documentary evidence to support their claim.
+        - [ ] The chronological nature of their narratives.

+    15. Which of the following is **not a recommended strategy** to help a client who is acting distracted, anxious or agitated, perhaps because their memories of trauma have been triggered?
+        - [ ] Facilitate self-soothing, for instance, by offering water or having small toys available.
+        - [ ] Offer breaks to your client.
+        - [x] Tell them they need to focus because their refugee claim is a matter of life or death.
+        - [ ] Offer your client ways to ground themselves in the present, perhaps by remarking on a piece of clothing (such as shoes) or suggesting that they focus on their breath for a minute or so.